Ashcroft v. Free Speech Coalition: Opinion

 The Government countered that without the CPPA, child molesters might use virtual child pornography to seduce children.
-But "there are many things innocent in themselves, however, such as toys, movies, games, video games, candy, money etc. that might be used for immoral purposes, yet we would not expect those to be prohibited because they can be misused."
-The First Amendment draws a distinction between words and deeds, and does not tolerate banning of mere words simply because those words could lead to bad deeds.
+But "there are many things innocent in themselves, however, such as toys, movies, games, video games, candy, money, etc., that might be used for immoral purposes, yet we would not expect those to be prohibited because they can be misused."
+The First Amendment draws a distinction between words and deeds, and does not tolerate the banning of mere words simply because those words could lead to bad deeds.
 Although the CPPA's objective was to prohibit illegal conduct, it went well beyond that goal by restricting speech available to law-abiding adults.
 If the goal was to eliminate the market for all child pornography, the Court ruled that the government could not accomplish that goal by eliminating lawful speech in the process.
-The burden should not, however, fall on the speaker to prove that his speech is lawful, instead of on the government to prove that it is not.
+The burden should not, however, fall on the speaker to prove that his speech is lawful, but instead on the government to prove that it is not.
 Furthermore, such an affirmative defense is "incomplete on its own terms" because it "allows persons to be convicted in some instances where they can prove children were not exploited in the production."

 As for the provision that forbade advertising speech so as to convey the impression it depicted minors engaged in sexual conduct, the Court found this provision to be even more sweeping.
 "Even if a film contains no sexually explicit scenes involving minors, it could be treated as child pornography if the title and trailers convey the impression that the scenes would be found in the movie."
 Although pandering may be a relevant question in an obscenity prosecution, the "conveys the impression" prohibition forbade speech advertising depictions that were entirely lawful.
 "The First Amendment requires a more precise restriction" than the one drawn by CPPA.